david-schaller/AsymmeTree/development notes/Math and Algorithms.md

 ## Track gene-gene interactions

+> [!IMPORTANT]
+>
+> The six categories for interactions bellow are not being used in the implementation anymore.
+These interaction classes were useful for exploring the structure of overlaps, but they are no longer the right primitive for loss-rate updates.

 Given a growing gene branch $g$, let $s=uv = \kappa(g)$ be the species where the gene is evolving, and $h=\mu'(s)$ be the host of the symbiont.

 Recall that we assume that the hist branch is contained inside itself, so if $g$ is a gene evolving in the host, then $s=h\preceq \rho_H$, otherwise $s\preceq \rho_S \parallel h \preceq \rho_H$.